 During the 2016 campaign, for the first time, citizens reported getting their information through social media, especially Facebook and Twitter, as often as from traditional news sources.
 Social media proved highly amenable to the spreading of false information.
-In particular, Facebook estimates that more than 125 million individuals viewed content that was created by Russian-sponsored accounts seeking to promote Trump's election, generally by promoting false stories.
-(It is possible, but far from clear, that this and other Russian interference influenced the outcome of the election.)

 The unprecedented biases and distortions in right-wing media and the vulnerability of social media to false news indicate that citizens' access to reliable information has become problematic.